bcrowell/bcrowell.github.io/drinking_water/index.md

 https://commons.wikimedia.org/wiki/File:Bebedouro_para_cachorros_-_City_Park_New_Orleans.jpg - CC-BY-SA

-It's generally not necessary to drink at all during your run, unless it's long enough, and the weather is hot enough, to cause you to actually feel thirst.
+It's generally not necessary to drink at all during your run, unless you feel thirsty, want to drink, and have the opportunity.
+Historically, coaches discouraged competitive runners from drinking during their races because they thought it would hurt performance, and in some cases race rules prohibited drinking because it might be harmful to the athletes' health.
+This didn't change until the 1970's, when running became a more mainstream form of recreation.
 Studies with endurance athletes in real-world conditions have shown that post-race body temperatures were not reduced by drinking more water [Noakes 1988], and "there is not a single case report or clinical trial that unambiguously links exercise-induced dehydration with specific life-threatening, exercise-related disorders" [Curran 2004].

 On the other hand, there have been multiple people who have died when running endurance races because they drank *too much* water.
 This can cause a serious condition called hyponatremia, where you dilute your body's electrolytes too much.
 One of the best-documented cases of a death from drinking too much water involved army recruits who were forced by a well-intentioned drill instructor to drink large amounts of water on a hot day  because of very hot temperatures [Garigan 1999].
 This unfortunate person drank something like 20 liters of water over the course of one morning.